Vortex Dynamics During Pinch-off of Micro-Droplets: Results and Discussion

-We first discuss trends related to droplet generation.
-Figure~\ref{fig:2}(a) depicts the forces that act on a droplet in various stages and the directional tendency of the interface to move.
-In the dripping regime, initially, the dispersed phase is convected with the continuous phase fluid, resulting in its stretching.
+We first discuss trends related to droplet generation including how the pinch-off process influences the final droplet size.
+Figure~\ref{fig:2}(a) depicts the thinning of the ligament through a long exposure image (created by projecting several frames pre pinch-off) where the region near the neck has longer streaks compared to other regions, indicating larger velocity.
+Figure~\ref{fig:2}(b) illustrates the forces that act on a droplet in various stages and the directional tendency of interface movement.
+In the dripping regime (in which the experiments are conducted), the dispersed phase is initially convected with the continuous phase fluid, resulting in its stretching.
 A blunt nose is formed at the tip of the dispersed fluid (see figure~\ref{fig:1}(b)), which is subjected to shear drag and pressure build-up from the channel restrictions \citep{Kalli2023}.
-As the droplet expands, the drag force on the interface due to the continuous fluid increases \citep{Roumpea2019}, and a reversal of flow is observed at the necking zone, marking the beginning of necking.
-Then the interfacial tension begins to pull the interface backward (figure~\ref{fig:2}(a)).
-Finally, the cylindrical thread is subjected to the capillary (Rayleigh-Plateau) instability resulting in a pinch-off \citep{Baroud}.
+As the droplet expands, the drag force on the droplet increases \citep{Roumpea2019}, and a reversal of flow is observed at the necking zone (figure~\ref{fig:2}(a),(b)), marking the beginning of necking.
+Then the interfacial tension begins to pull the interface backward (figure~\ref{fig:2}(b)).
+Finally, the cylindrical thread is subjected to the capillary (Rayleigh-Plateau) instability, resulting in the pinch-off \citep{Baroud}.